moates695/gym_tracker_server/README.md

 - error getting /stats/history, `'NoneType' object is not subscriptable`
 - when shown start screen options, ask for confirmation before starting new workout
 - add API for users, they sign on with email password or 1 time code.
 Create routes for them to export data (will be GET only, no adding/updating/deleting data directly)
+- REDIS: update on workout save, then timer trigger sync with postgres (external lambda?)
+- asynpg, use named paramaters instead of $1, $2, ... where apprporiate

 ## Assumptions